hecatechin1/mx6doc/11-vbox.md

 ![](images/11-00.png)

 Vbox is a tool for managing blockchain identities.
 It can help you build encrypted identities on the local device with a simple password.
-All of the blockchain apps can apply for the signature and the BSV payment via Vbox.
+All of the blockchain apps can apply for the signature and the payment via Vbox.

 ## Activate Vbox to Get the Vbox ID